American Dog Ticks

-Speckled white or creamy dorsal appearance.
-Females have a shorter “shield” or dorsal plate while the males are slightly smaller with a dorsal plate that covers most of their body. normally very flat in appearance unless they are expanding with blood.
-Their mouth parts are short; once they cut into the skin with their two chelicerae, they can anchor themselves with a single barbed structure called a hypostome.
+The American dog tick, or wood tick, is typically reddish-brown with gray and silver markings on its dorsal shields.
+Females have a shorter shield, while the males have a dorsal plate that covers most of their body.
+Unfed females are typically 5 mm long and are slightly larger than males, which are about 3.6 mm long.
+Females are normally very flat in appearance unless they are engorged with blood, in which case they can enlarge up to 15 mm long and 10 mm wide.
+Their mouthparts are short; once they cut into the skin with their two chelicerae, they anchor themselves with a single barbed structure called a hypostome.